 The father kneels to match his son's height.

 "No, you're larger than all the worlds combined, but smaller than the ants you fondly remember."

 "I don't understand..."

-"Use your imagination, son."
+"Then use your imagination, son."

-And they continued standing there,
+and they both continue standing there,

 outside Taunton train station at half two in the morning,